SomethingOriginal24/testphase1/README.md

-if theres a file called allowrun.some random file ext. then its associated with a certain test branch of a program im writing. when the test phase is over ill delete that file and render the program in question unusable. some cases actually make the program self-destruct lol
+if theres a file called allowrun.some random file extension then its associated with a certain test branch of a program im writing. when the test phase is over ill delete that file and render the program in question unusable. some cases actually make the program self-destruct lol